Innovations for Poverty Action is seeking a qualified team member to lead its Right-Fit Evidence advisory and policy work in Francophone West Africa.

 - Exposure with common M&E and statistical software

 Complete the J-PAL/IPA common application.
-After completing a brief registration, choose the Policy job category, then select “Head of Policy & Right-Fit Evidence Unit, Francophone West Africa”.
-Most applications require at minimum a statement of purpose (cover letter), CV, and transcripts.
+After completing a brief registration, choose the APPROPRIATE CATEGORY job category, then select “Head of Policy and Right-Fit Evidence Unit”.
+Applications require you to include a statement of purpose (cover letter) and CV.

 Innovations for Poverty Action is an affirmative action equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, or any other protected class.
 IPA will endeavor to make a reasonable accommodation to a qualified applicant with a disability unless the accommodation would impose an undue hardship on the operation of our business.
 If you believe you require such assistance to complete this form or to participate in an interview, please contact us at firstname.lastname@example.org or via phone at 1-202-386-6200.
 The above statements are intended to describe the general nature and level of the work to be performed by the specified position.
 The statements are not intended to be an exhaustive list of all possible duties, tasks, and responsibilities.
 Management reserves the right to amend and change responsibilities to meet organizational needs as necessary.
 Please note that IPA will never request any form of payment from an applicant.
 Applicants are encouraged to confirm the information listed above with IPA prior to releasing any extensive personal information to the organization.
 Please direct questions to email@example.com.